jmlweb/jmlweb.es/src/content/blog/generate-many-content-pages-gatsby.md

 ---
-title: 'Creating a multicontent site with Gatsby'
+title: 'Creating a multicontent site with Gatsby based on Markdown'
 date: '2019-11-28'
 ---

-[Gatsby](https://www.gatsbyjs.org/) is a static site generator based on React with a lot of popularity nowadays.
-In fact, the React documentation is built using this technology, along with the sites of many other big names (like me 😂).
+[Gatsby](https://www.gatsbyjs.org/) is a static site generator based on [React](https://reactjs.org/) with a lot of popularity nowadays.
+In fact, that page is built using this technology, along with the sites of many other big names (like me 😂).

-As you can see, this website includes some dynamic content (blog, talks and projects), using markdown files as store.

-The content is separated by folders, using this structure:
+One of its strongest points is the ability to be "linked" to many different sources:

+- Wordpress API
+- Contentful
+- Markdown files

+In my case, I wanted to keep things really simple, so my choice was to keep the content inside markdown files, but divided by section (blog, talks and projects).
+That way, I can use different templates for each type of content.

+Let's implement a similar architecture.

+## Files hierarchy

 ```
 -src